 McIntire provides scholarships to incoming students who show exceptional academic promise, come from a unique background, offer a different perspective, have shown leadership or potential for leadership despite a disadvantage, or demonstrate financial need.
-Our scholarship awards for the 2017-2018 academic year ranged from $2,500 to $25,000, and nearly two-thirds of the class received an award.
+Typically two-thirds of the class receives a scholarship.

 The UVA Student Financial Services Office offers a wide range of services to help you pay for graduate school, including federal financial aid programs; need-based, private, and emergency loans; work study; and resources to search for scholarships and grants.

 To apply for financial aid through the University, graduate students must complete the Free Application for Federal Student Aid (FAFSA).
 We encourage applicants to complete the FAFSA as early as possible to increase chances of receiving funding.
 For FAFSA-related questions, please contact Student Financial Services.
 Note: As a graduate student, you apply for financial aid on your own without parental support.

 Many students apply to work as graduate interns at McIntire.
 Applications are submitted the summer before you start graduate school and positions are paid on average $13 an hour.
 Opportunities include working with a professor (research, tutoring, or assisting with a class) or working for a specific McIntire office (Graduate Marketing & Admissions, Student Services & Academic Operations Office, or Commerce Career Services).

 The University of Virginia offers an optional interest-free semester based payment plan.
 More information can be found at Student Financial Services Semester Payment Plan.
 Any excess credits are not refunded until the end of each semester.

 Private Loan Programs